ross-software/Shell/README.md

 # ROSS Shell

 The main goal of this project is to create the most effcient GUI possible.
 You can find the various components in the following folders:
-- ApplicationLauncher: desktop independent application launcher popup, uses chords from the keyboard
+- ApplicationLauncher: desktop independent application launcher using a radial menu
 - wm-configs: session and configurations files

 ## Installation and Usage